keldonia/bTime/documentation/scheduler.md

 \- in the form of an array, the schedule, and the type of action \- a booking update or appointment delete.
-The method will then check if there is availability for the proposed appointments in the schedule in the case of a booking update, returning with the updated schedule if the appointments are compatible with the schedule, or false if not.
+The method will then check if there is availability for the proposed appointments in the schedule in the case of a booking update, returning with the updated schedule if the appointments are compatible with the schedule, or throws an error if not.
 If the appointments are to be deleted the time intervals of the appointments are freed.

 ```typescript
   // If using the scheduler